junxit/us-congress-bills-112/bill.md

 # H.R.
 5912

-> To amend the Internal Revenue Code of 1986 to prohibit the use of public funds for political party conventions, and to provide for the return of previously distributed funds for deficit reduction.
+> To amend the Internal Revenue Code of 1986 to prohibit the use of public funds for political party conventions.

 ## § 1.
 Prohibiting use of presidential election campaign funds for party conventions